The Sopranos Season 1 Review

 The Sopranos often finds poignancy in the little things, the in-between moments that make up the inconsequentialities of everyday life.
 Instead of an action-packed approach, The Sopranos opts for a slow burn.
 Even still, the first three episodes of the series make up the most exciting opening trio in TV history.
 And not long after that, we have “College,” which is quite simply the greatest episode of all time.
-As if that wasn’t historic enough, the concluding trio of “Nobody Knows Anything,” “Isabella” and “I Dream of Jeannie Cusamano” maintains the pulse-pounding energy of Goodfellas‘ helicopter scene from beginning to end.
+As if that wasn’t historic enough, the concluding trio of “Nobody Knows Anything,” “Isabella” and “I Dream of Jeannie Cusamano” maintains a pulse-pounding intensity from beginning to end.

 But that’s only part of the tapestry.
 Season one is rounded out by a variety of standalone episodes that add layers of depth.
 “Down Neck” features some of the series’ greatest moments of introspection, while “The Legend of Tennessee Moltisanti” turns Christopher into one of my favorite characters.
 Even a relative dud like “A Hit Is a Hit” feels like time well spent.

 The first thirteen episodes of The Sopranos are masterful.
-And it only gets better from here.
+And it only gets better from there.
 But even though the show’s ambitions will eventually expand, the small-stakes comfortability of season one will always hold a special place in my heart.
-Perhaps Tony says it best, in the finale’s closing scene, when he tells his kids to remember the times that were good.
+Perhaps Tony says it best, in the finale’s closing scene, when he tells his kids to cherish the little things and remember the times that were good.

 Like the time when the ducks came to nest in the swimming pool.
 Or the time that Tony visited colleges with his daughter.
 Or the time when the entire family ate a candlelit dinner at Nuovo Vesuvio’s during a thunderstorm.

-Season one of The Sopranos contains more memorable moments than others do in an entire series.
-The most remarkable thing?
-It’s only the ground floor.
+Season one of The Sopranos contains more memorable moments than other TV shows can muster in an entire series.
+And it’s only the ground floor.